-File #: Res 0878-2003, Version:
+File #: Res 0061-2004, Version:

 Res.
-No. 878
+No. 61

-Resolution calling upon the appropriate Committee of the Council to conduct an oversight hearing on the incidence of babies born with low birth weights and smaller skulls to African-American and Dominican women, who reside either in Upper Manhattan or the South Bronx, as a result of their exposure to air pollutants and pesticide used in schools and public housing in New York City.
+Resolution calling upon the appropriate committee of the Council to conduct an oversight hearing on the incidence of babies born with low birth weights and smaller skulls to African-American and Dominican women who reside either in Upper Manhattan or the South Bronx, as a result of exposure to air pollutants and pesticides, including those used in schools and public housing in New York City.

-By Council Members Perkins, Martinez, Jackson, Barron, Clarke, Fidler, Foster, Gerson, Lopez, Quinn, Sanders, Sears, Stewart and Vann
+By Council Members Perkins, Martinez, Jackson, Barron, Clarke, Fidler, Foster, Gerson, Lopez, Quinn, Sanders, Sears, Stewart, Vann, Brewer and James